iamdonovan/iamdonovan.github.io/_sources/teaching/r-programming/exercises/debugging.rst.txt

     :align: center
     :alt: the corrected script, now merged back into the main branch

-And that's it!
+|br| And that's it!
 If you like, you can now delete the ``debug`` branch using the following command:

 .. code-block:: text